Zephyrus96/booking-site/README.md

 * On the terminal, cd into the project directory, delete the `yarn.lock` file, and run this command `npm install`.
 This should install all the package dependencies for the server found in `package.json`.
 * Similarly, cd into the `frontend` folder, delete the `yarn.lock` file, and run the same command.
 It should install the client exclusive dependencies.
-* Cd back into the root directory and run `npm dev`.
+* Cd back into the root directory and run `npm run dev`.
 * Both your client and server should be running!